 Then came a point where Chris started feeling numbness and was unsteady when walking.
 At first he thought it was muscle tension, but over time he realized it was not going away.
 After several visits to the doctor, and being subjected to many medical tests, Chris was diagnosed with MS. This came as a huge surprise.
 Many people with MS live fairly normal lives, so Katie and Chris were hopeful that Chris’ condition would not have a major impact to his life.
-However, as time passed, it became evident that Chris had an aggressive form of MS. With each year that followed, Chris’ body iterated into a condition where now, he can no longer walk, control most of his body, eat, or talk.
+However, as time passed, it became evident that Chris had a form of MS that assailed rapidly.
+With each year that followed, Chris’ body iterated into a condition where now, he can no longer walk, control most of his body, eat, or even talk.

 For about fifteen years Chris and Katie have been enduring this nightmare that unexpectedly became a dominant and unyielding part of their life.
 Yet Chris and Katie are the most thankful, joyous people I know.
 They praise God for every moment, despite their circumstances.
 For a period of time Chris had a special computer screen attached to his wheelchair.
 Chris was able to shakily coerce a mouse to point to his favorite phrase: “God is good.”
 When he could still talk, his mantra was “MS sucks, but God is good!”